The Five People You Meet in Heaven: Plot

 Eddie finds himself outside a diner, where he sees his father through a window.
 A well-dressed woman named Ruby appears and introduces herself to him.
 Ruby explains that Ruby Pier was named after her by her husband Emile, who built it in tribute to her.
 Ruby shows Eddie the true cause of his father's death, which is different from what he had always believed.
 She tells Eddie that he needs to forgive his father.

 Eddie meets his late wife, Marguerite.
 They remember their wedding, and Marguerite teaches Eddie that love is never lost in death; it just moves on and takes a different form.

 Eddie awakens to see children playing along with a riverbed.
 A young Filipina girl named Tala comes up to him.
 Tala reveals that she was the little girl from the hut that Eddie set on fire.
 Distraught, Eddie breaks down both cursing and asking God "why?"
 Tala hands him a stone and asks him to "wash" her like the other children in the river are doing to one another.
 Eddie is puzzled, but dips the stone in the water and starts to scrape off the injuries he had inflicted on her.
 Tala's wounds begin to clear until she is freed of all the scars.
 Eddie asks Tala if she knows if he was able to save the little girl before his death.
 Tala tells him he did manage to push her out of the way.
 In this way, Tala explains, he also managed to atone every day for her unnecessary death.

 In the end, it shows that Eddie's Heaven is the Stardust Band Shell, where he met Marguerite.
-Later, the Freedie Free Fall's name was changed and it becomes a badge of courage which attracts many tourists to try.
+Later, the Freddie Free Fall's name was changed and it becomes a badge of courage which attracts many tourists to try.